 Like many nurses in the Great Lakes Bay Region, Dr. Wanda Zenzen started her career with an associate’s degree.

-Now an associate professor in Delta’s nursing program, Zenzen can relate to many of the struggles her students may face – being a parent, working a full-time job while going to school, or both.
+Now a professor in Delta’s nursing program, Zenzen can relate to many of the struggles her students may face – being a parent, working a full-time job while going to school, or both.
 “When I started off in my associate’s degree program, I was a single mom with two children at home,” said Zenzen, who teaches mental health nursing.
 “I think that by sharing my story, it gives them a little bit of encouragement to show them that I did it, so they can too.”

 "Delta is a wonderful college with wonderful faculty and we’re here for their success.
 We give students what they need to be successful regardless of their educational goals."